dylanbarrett-analytics/nba_2024_25_shot_level_slumps_and_recoveries/README.md

 > For example, if a player-game has 16 shot attempts, those shots are labeled 1, 2, 3, ..., 14, 15, 16.

 Next, a **state-based detection function** was applied to every shot from every player-game.
-Every shot now had a "state" label (or phase label) and there were three possible states for each shot:
+Every shot now had a "state" label (or phase label), and there were three possible states for each shot:

 > - **Neutral:** the default shot state
 > - **Slump:** shots taken while the player is in a shooting slump